 Changes to Work–Sharing Program

 This program is designed to help employers and employees avoid layoffs when there is a temporary reduction (of at least 10%) in the normal level of business activity that is beyond the control of the employer.
 This measure provides income support to employees eligible for Employment Insurance (“EI”) benefits who work a temporarily reduced work week while their employer recovers.
 This program entails having a group of employees with similar job duties all agree to reduce their hours by the same percentage, between 10% and 60% of regular hours worked.
 The federal government introduced temporary special measures that extend the maximum duration of work-sharing agreements from 38 weeks to 76 weeks across Canada for those businesses affected by the downturn in business due to COVID-19.
+Other relieving measures include waiving the mandatory cooling period for employers who have already used the program, reducing the requirements for a recovery plan, expanding program eligibility to employers who have only been in business for one year, while eliminating requirements to produce certain sales / production data to qualify, and expanding program eligibility to employers who are government business enterprises and non-profits and staff who are essential to recovery.

 Canada Emergency Wage Subsidy Program (“CEWS”)